univention/univention-corporate-server/doc/changelog/index.rst

 =====

-* When joining a system to a UCS domain with a large number of objects in the LDAP directory, the script `create_spn_account.sh` restarted the S4-Connector too often while waiting for the service principal name to appear in the Samba/AD SAM directory, possibly causing additional delay.
+* When joining a system to a UCS domain with a large number of objects in the LDAP directory, the script :command:`create_spn_account.sh` restarted the S4-Connector too often while waiting for the service principal name to appear in the Samba/AD SAM directory, possibly causing additional delay.
 This has been fixed (:uv:bug:`57027`).